sigreen/install-kong-gw-tf/README.md

 2. Terraform CLI
 3. Azure CLI
 4. AKS Domain name
+5. Kong Enterprise license

 ## Procedure

+1. Update license under ./license/license of this directory.
-1. Open `/tf-provision-aks/aks-cluster.tf` to search & replace `simongreen` with your own name.
+2. Open `/tf-provision-aks/aks-cluster.tf` to search & replace `simongreen` with your own name.
 That way, all AKS objects will be tagged with your name making them easily searchable.
 Also, update the Azure region in this file to the region of your choice.
-2. If you haven't done so already, create an Active Directory service principal account via the CLI:
+3. If you haven't done so already, create an Active Directory service principal account via the CLI:

  ```bash
  az login
  az ad sp create-for-rbac --skip-assignment`.  # This will give you the `appId` and `password` that Terraform requires to provision AKS.
  ```

-3. In `/tf-provision/aks` directory, create a file called `terraform.tfvars`.
+4. In `/tf-provision/aks` directory, create a file called `terraform.tfvars`.
 Enter the following text, using your credentials from the previous command:

 ```bash
 appId    = "******"